-When I first started figuring out our development/release process, I started where most people do in looking at git-flow.
-Unlike both CumulusCI Flow and Github Flow, git-flow uses multiple permanent branches to separate development work from releases.
-We decided to go with a master/feature branching model instead of git-flow for a few reasons:
+When our team first started figuring out our development/release process, we started where most people do in looking at git-flow.
+Unlike both CumulusCI Flow and GitHub Flow, git-flow uses multiple permanent branches to separate development work from releases.
+We decided to go with a main/feature branching model instead of git-flow for a few reasons:

-- The main reason for git-flow is to be able to integrate your features together.
-We get this, along with many other benefits, already from auto-merging master to feature branches.
+The main reason for git-flow is to be able to integrate your features together.
+We get this, along with many other benefits, already from auto-merging main to feature branches.